zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 *******

 * The Zephyr port of ``smp_svr`` is configured to run on a Nordic nRF52x MCU.
-The application should build and run for other platforms without modification, but the file system management commands will not work.
-To enable file system management for a different platform, adjust the :option:`CONFIG_FS_NFFS_FLASH_DEV_NAME` setting in :file:`prj.conf` accordingly.
+The application should build and run for other platforms without modification.

 * The MCUboot bootloader is required for ``img_mgmt`` to function properly.
 More information about the Device Firmware Upgrade subsystem and